katemae/esports-data-report/index.md

 * `'gameid'` : The unique ID assigned to every professional League game that is played.
 * `'league'` : The league that the game was played in.
 This typically corresponds to region; for example, LCS is the tier 1 league for North America, and LCK is the tier 1 league for South Korea.
-* `'date'` : The date that the game was played on.
+* `'date'` : The date that the game was played on, formatted as 'YYYY-MM-DD HH:MM:SS'
 * `'patch'` : The patch, or version, of the game that the game was played on.
 * `'side'` The side of the map (blue or red) that the player's team was playing on.
 * `'position'` : The position that the player was playing in.
 This could be 'top', 'jng' (short for 'jungle'), 'mid', 'bot' (short for 'bottom'),  or 'sup' (short for 'support')